Estimated reading time: 4 minutes

 - Success Audit firm audits the Flop company for the first time.

-Based on Auditors Professional Judgement, the Percentage considered for PBIT and CF are 0.5%-2% and 1%-3%, respectively.
+Based on the Auditor’s Professional Judgment, the percentages considered for PBIT and CF are 0.5%- 2% and 1%- 3%, respectively.

 Benchmark Amounts: